grokstream/coding-challenge/README.md

 The url will give a json response of data which can be used as a payload and input into an interactive chart using the [D3 charting](https://d3js.org/) library.
 The chart should use d3-zoom and d3-brush to make it more interactive.
 (You can zoom in on a date or stretch it.
 As long as it's using d3-zoom and d3-brush correctly you are fine.

-Put your app up on github.
-Be sure to make a script so we can install dependencies.

 # coding-challenge 2